ibm-s390-cloud/k8s-cex-dev-plugin/docs/introduction.md

 The Kubernetes CEX device plug-in provides IBM Crypto Express cards to be made available on Kubernetes nodes for use by containers.

-The CEX device plug-in version 1 groups the available CEX resources (*APQNs*) into *CEX config sets*.
+The CEX device plug-in groups the available CEX resources (*APQNs*) into *CEX config sets*.
 Containers can request **one** resource from **one** *CEX config set*.
 Thus, from a container perspective, the APQNs within one *CEX config set* should be equivalent, which means that each APQN can be used interchangeably for any crypto workload.